 Chronic Pain & Writing

-About a year and a half after stepping back, I came down with the worst migraine you could ever imagine… and it never went away.
+About a year and a half after stepping back, I came down with the worst migraine you could ever imagine… and it never went away (it’s been over three years now).

 It’s called Status Migrainosus.